Nicholas J. Bankston

 Councilmember Nick Bankston is a dedicated public servant and thoughtful leader on issues facing Columbus neighborhoods.
 At City Council, Councilmember Bankston chairs the Economic Development, Small & Minority Business, and Technology committees.
 A proud graduate of East High School and The Ohio State University and a lifelong resident of Columbus, Councilmember Bankston is a champion for the people of Columbus and is determined to make an impact in his community.

-Councilmember Bankston, a driving force in economic development, quickly left an enduring impact on the city’s economic development strategy with the passage of Ordinance 3221-2022 which required businesses that received tax incentives from the city to pay the jobs associated with the incentive at least $20 per hour.
+Councilmember Bankston, a driving force in economic development, quickly left an enduring impact on the city’s economic development strategy with the passage of ordinance 3221-2022 which required businesses who received tax incentives from the city to pay the jobs associated with the incentive at least twenty dollars ($20.00) per hour.
 This pivotal change further solidified Columbus City Council's steadfast commitment to fostering widespread economic prosperity through the Job Creation Incentive Program.

-Council Member Bankston also played a key role in establishing the collaboration between the Columbus Chamber of Commerce and the Columbus Urban League by issuing significant financial support for the Urban Business Connection Program, a program that provides Black businesses with free Columbus Chamber of Commerce Memberships.
-Seeing the program’s immense success during its pilot year, Councilmember Bankston allocated $175,000 in 2022, expanding the number of black-owned businesses served to 75.
-Undeterred in his commitment, Bankston further allocated $200,000 in 2023, reaching an impressive milestone of 100 businesses served.
+Council Member Bankston also played a key role in establishing the collaboration between the Columbus Chamber of Commerce and the Columbus Urban League by issuing significant financial support of the Urban Business Connection Program, a program that provides Black businesses with free Columbus Chamber of Commerce Memberships.
+Seeing the program’s immense success during its pilot year, Councilmember Bankston allocated $175,000 in 2022, expanding the number of Black-owned businesses served to seventy-five.
+Undeterred in his commitment, Bankston further allocated $200,000 in 2023, reaching an impressive milestone of one hundred businesses served.

 Councilmember Bankston is married to his beautiful and accomplished wife Habiba K. Bankston; they reside in Northeast Columbus with their son Xavier Kamal Bankston in the McCutcheon Crossing neighborhood.